Edinburgh-Genome-Foundry/EpiJinn/README.md

 Both `pdf_file` and `html_file` are optional, specify `None` to exclude either of them.
 An example sample sheet and parameter sheet is included in the `examples` directory.
+Note that multiple methylase enzymes (separated by space) can be specified in the parameter sheet.

 ### Recognition site overlap